RedHat-UX/red-hat-design-system/docs/accessibility/screen-readers.md

 There are several ways to start and stop TalkBack for Android:

 - Toggle Talkback by pressing and holding both the volume up and volume down buttons simultaneously for a few seconds.
-- If you have Google Assistant enabled, you can say, “Turn TalkBack on/off.”
+- If you have Google Assistant enabled, you can say, "Turn TalkBack on/off."
-- Go to Settings → Accessibility → TalkBack and select or deselect the “Use TalkBack” option.
+- Go to Settings → Accessibility → TalkBack and select or deselect the "Use TalkBack" option.
 (This is also where you can adjust your screen reader preferences.)

 #### Using reading controls